Title: Cannibal Holocaust

 while shooting a film

 The plot is separated into two parts, each taking up one half of the movie.
-The first part involves a Professor Harold Monroe of Columbia University (Robert Kerman), who, at the behest of an unnamed television network, ventures into the Amazon to find a film crew that had set out to make a documentary a year before but had never returned.
+The first part involves Professor Harold Monroe of Columbia University (Robert Kerman, a longtime porn actor trying to make it in the mainstream is here a bit off the mark), who, at the behest of an unnamed television network, ventures into the Amazon to find a film crew that had set out to make a documentary a year before but had never returned.
 He arrives in the jungle, locally dubbed the "green inferno," in an unspecified South American country and meets up with a Colombian military unit, who hook him up with Chaco (Ricardo Fuentes) and his assistant, both of whom are experts on the local landscape and culture.
 Before Monroe arrives, the military unit captures a native during a battle.
 They turn the native over to Monroe and company, who then head out into the jungle, intending to use the native as a bargaining piece to deal with one of three local cannibal tribes: the Yacumos, the Yanomamo and the Shamatari.
 After a long while of trekking through the jungle, the trio and their captive encounter members of all three tribes, and use various bargaining techniques to get what they want.
 Eventually, they find a remains-festooned shrine made up of the bones of the filmmakers they're searching for, who have been killed and eaten by the Yanomamo tribe.
 The Yanomamos are also in possession of the filmmakers' last worldly goods, which includes all the film they used while making their documentary.
 Miraculously, the film is still in the cans and has apparently not been opened and exposed.
 Monroe trades his mini-cassette recorder for these, and then heads back to New York to view the film for himself and show his findings to the television network.

 Six months later